Skip to content

 2. On the Team dropdown, select the desired team to filter by.

-Search For an Action
+Search for an Action

 To search for a specific action, follow these steps: